Saturday, January 10, 2026

 Greetings from CSIR-NIScPR, India!

-We are pleased to share the latest issue of Science Diplomacy (Vol. 9(1), Jul-Sep 2025), offering fresh insights into this dynamic field.
-It features reflections from diplomats, policy researchers, and institutional leaders—spanning themes from the future of global cooperation to India's role in emerging technologies—presented through six compelling perspectives:
+We are pleased to share the latest issue of Science Diplomacy (Vol. 9(2), Oct-Dec 2025), offering fresh insights into this dynamic field.
+It brings together timely perspectives on how science, technology, trade, and health are shaping India's global engagement in an increasingly complex geopolitical landscape:

 We look forward to your valuable feedback on the latest release.